decentraland/documentation/content/player/marketplace/marketplace.md

 {{< /hint >}}

-To view a list of your open and pending bids, select _My Bids_ on the top navbar.
+To view a list of your open and pending bids, select _My Assets_ > _Bids_ on the tabs above.

-From this screen you can also change the price of your bid by clicking _Update_.
-This screen also shows bids made by other users on items you own.

 ## Sell a parcel or Estate